audreywl/computer_vision_2017/path_follower/README.md

     What was the goal of your project?
+    Our goal was to have the robot analyze a curved path from an image and replicate it by moving along it in real life.

     Describe how your system works.
 Make sure to include the basic components and algorithms that comprise your project.